Nun whose body shows little decay since 2019 death draws hundreds to rural Missouri

-GOWER, Mo.
-(AP) — Hundreds of people flocked to a small town in Missouri this week and last to see a Black nun whose body has barely decomposed since 2019.
+Hundreds of people flocked to a small town in Missouri this week and last to see a nun whose body has barely decomposed since 2019.
 Some say it’s a sign of holiness in Catholicism, while others say the lack of decomposition may not be as rare as people think.

 Sister Wilhelmina Lancaster was exhumed in April, according to a statement from the Benedictines of Mary, Queen of Apostles, in Gower, Missouri.